pfrapp/reflow-oven/README.md

 ## General todos

-- Update resistors (1k, not 3.9k, 2 times) on the Tiva board
 - Add note to add LED signaling open thermocouple
 - Add note to add LED signaling request to open door (manually)
 - Adjust profile to allow for